 With the new site added, navigate to the new subdomain on the network.
-If you hover over “My Sites” in the top admin bar, you should see it there.
+If you hover over “My Sites” in the top admin bar, you will see it there.

 The first thing to do is go to the site’s Settings and edit the title and description.
 If it needs to differ from what it was before, you can change that now.
 Also, be sure to review the blog and permalinks settings.
-Basically, anything you want to maintain from the single site, you should update that here.
+Anything you want to maintain from the single site, you update it from here.

 If the Multisite network does not use the same theme or plugins as the single site, you will need to set those up now.

 Note that not all WordPress plugins are compatible with Multisite, so be sure that any new plugins you carry over are acceptable to be on the network.